carpentries/lesson-development-training/episodes/lesson-content.md

 followed by a blank character and a keyword denoting the type of a fenced div you are creating (`::: fenced_div_keyword`) .
 Then you add the Markdown content of this structural block.
-Finally, end your fenced div with an end tag consisting of at least 3 colons (`:::`).
+Finally, end your fenced div with a closing tag consisting of at least 3 colons (`:::`).

 [There are many types of fenced divs available in the lesson infrastructure](https://carpentries.github.io/sandpaper-docs/instructor/component-guide.html#callout-blocks) and we will explore most of them in this episode.